DataCanvasIO/HyperTS/docs/en_US/source/contents/0500_advanced_config.rst

 Advanced Configurations
 ########

-:doc:`Quick Start </contents/0400_quick_start>` presents the most basic application of HyperTS.
-It's repeated as below.
+The :doc:`Quick Start </contents/0400_quick_start>` section presents the most basic application of HyperTS.
+The example is repeated as below.

 .. code-block:: python